intervexual/drawpride/README.md

 * The Southern Cross
 * Stars of arbitrary numbers of points, both traced out and filled in

+Crosses and Xs:
+* Crosses (like in the Ipsogender flag)
+* X-crosses (like in the Crossdresser flag)
+* 4-part X (like in the X-Gender flag)
+* Concentric Xs (like in the Quasigender flags)
+* Concentric Ts (like in the Tgirl flag)

 And other possible flag elements:
 * Text (e.g. the original Polyamory flag)
-* Crosses (like in the Ipsogender flag)
-* X-crosses (like in the Crossdresser flag)
 * Squares (like in the Dyadic and Endosex flags)
 * Half-squares (cut along diagonal, useful for endosex/dyadic flags)
 * The rectangular shape used for the Caed- flags (e.g. Caedsexual, Caedromantic)